lenora4321/SYS255-techjournal/lab3.md

 "Password".
 Change the password for a given username.
 If there is already a password set, it will likely ask for the old password.
 Will require password to be retyped for certainty.

 ### systemctl restart network
+"System Control" setting to restart the network service.
+Should be done after an update is made to netowrk configurations.

 ### usermod <groupname> <username>
 "User Modify".
 Add the given user to the given group.
 In CentOS, the admin user is called "wheel".